ldgabbay/jwplayer/fl5/doc/publishers/skinning.rst

    :alt: VolumeSlider Screenshot

-.. note:: JW Player 5's skinning model will add 5 pixels of padding to each side of the **volumeSlider** if no end-caps are specified.
-.. note:: JW Player 5.1 and below will fail to load without the **volumeSliderRail** element in the XML file.
+.. note:: JW Player 5.1's skinning model will add 5 pixels of padding to each side of the **volumeSlider** if no end-caps are specified.
+JW Player 5.1 and below will fail to load without the **volumeSliderRail** element in the XML file.

 BlankButton
 ^^^^^^^^^^^